Paul Agusta: Personal life

 Paul was born in Kampung Melayu, Jakarta on 1 September 1980.
-He is the child from Leon Agusta, Indonesian Poet and Margaret Rose Glade, an indonesian journalist and feminist.Since he was 8 year old, he lovesd going to the theater with his mother and his experience watching The NeverEnding Story made him realize his ambition to became a director.He was living in United States before coming back in 2003 to Indonesia.
+He is the child from Leon Agusta, Indonesian Poet and Margaret Rose Glade, an indonesian journalist and feminist.
+Since he was 8 year old, he lovesd going to the theater with his mother and his experience watching The NeverEnding Story made him realize his ambition to became a director.
+He was living in United States before coming back in 2003 to Indonesia.
 He was living in the United States before returning to Indonesia in 2003.
 His family was accepting of his sexuality.
 When he came out to his mother as gay, she responded by identifying herself as bisexual.
 At the Bottom of Everything is a film he also directed as part of his actualization, a process undertaken while he was experiencing bipolar disorder that almost led him to suicide.
-On June 2010, he was married and this marriage was part of Parts of the Heart, especially where his spouse was died.
+In June 2010, he was married and this marriage was part of Parts of the Heart, especially where his spouse was died.